JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-19-togusas-house.md

 +++
 title = "Ghost in the Shell 2: Innocence - Scene 19: Togusa's House"
-summary = "Transcript of the last, short, scene, Chapter 19, of Ghost in the Shell 2: Innocence.
+description = "Transcript of the last, short, scene, Chapter 19, of Ghost in the Shell 2: Innocence.
 Most the meaning of this scene is not in the words, but rather in the imagery." draft = false comments = true date = "2006-08-19T15:35:00-05:00"